 Scenario?
 Questions?
 Discuss an idea?

-Calculators for your convenience, helping you make informed decisions.
+Calculators for your convenience, helping you make an informed decision.

 Assisting you is a privilege, a privilege we don’t take lightly